wjm41/fresco/README.md

 Fragment Ensemble Significant PharmaCOphore Extraction (FRESCOE) method for hit-finding from a fragment screen.
 FRESCOE uses unsupervised machine learning to model a distribution of pharmacophore combinations in 3D space, which is then used to conduct a virtual screen on the EnamineREAL library for discovery of moelcular hits.
 This method is unique in directly predicting hit compounds from a fragment screen without any assaying of binding activity required, and has demonstrated success computationally on a retrospective analysis of COVID Moonshot compounds as well as suggesting an experimentally validated novel scaffold for inhibiting the SARS-CoV-2 protease.

-## Log

-11th Mar - Call with Alpha, Mac-1 results good, followups orderd - begin writing and try to send out draft to collaborators in the next month!

-28th Feb - Precursors shipped to Weizmann, UCSF and Oxford received my compounds for Mac-1, Alpha will chase up on them.

 ## Flowcharts

 ```mermaid